College parents, do you remember your student’s senior year of high school?

-Use this fall to look for spring internship opportunities.
-More and more employers expect students to have completed one or more internships — and a great internship may turn into a job offer.
+There is still time to line up a spring internship opportunity — or maybe even a couple of micro-internships.
+More and more employers expect students to have completed an internship or two, and a great internship may turn into a job offer.

-Join a professional organization or two related to your student’s intended profession.
+Join a professional organization related to their intended profession.
 They’ll be able to find out more about the profession, follow current trends in the field, and network.
 Many organizations also have job boards available only to members.

-Take advantage of any and all career-related opportunities on campus: workshops, career-related speakers, career fairs, etc.
+Take advantage of any and all career-related opportunities on campus even if in 2020–21 they may be virtual: workshops, career-related speakers, career fairs, etc.

 On the practical side, make hotel reservations for Commencement if you’ll be staying overnight.
 Rooms often fill a year or more in advance for big events such as this.

 Seek a balance between keeping your student moving forward and not adding additional pressure during a stressful year.
 Know when to be present and when to stay out of the way.

 Engage your student in some life discussions.
 (These are good conversations for winter break.)
 Do they know how to estimate their expected post-graduate living expenses, create a budget, find necessary insurance, consider benefits in a job offer, plan for retirement, and make a debt repayment plan?

 Ask about their hopes, dreams and goals.
 Listen a lot.
 And then help your student think about how to create an action plan to turn those hopes and dreams into reality.